People / Department Faculty

-In the past, Gupta has published essays on postcolonial art, the Cold War, and the Non-Aligned Movement in journals such as Art Journal, Yishu, Third Text, and the MMCA Studies of the National Museum of Modern and Contemporary Art, Seoul.
+Especially invested in the question of the “global” as materially, intellectually, and politically constellated around decolonization, Gupta has published essays on global modernism, the Cold War, and the Non-Aligned Movement in journals such as The Art Bulletin, Art Journal, Third Text, October, and Yishu.
 Other publications have focused on the methodologies for a global art history (James Elkins, ed., Is Art History Global?
 2006); the myriad histories of the “global” (Artl@s Bulletin, 2017); and the question of translation that emerges therein (28 Magazine, Gaza 2018).
-She has spoken internationally on the Non-Aligned Movement and the visual arts and delivered keynotes at conferences, museums, and nonprofit organizations.

-Before coming to Berkeley in 2017, Gupta was the Jane Emison Assistant Curator of South and Southeast Asian Art at the Minneapolis Institute of Art.
-Her curatorial projects at University of California, Berkeley include When All That Is Solid Melts into Air (Berkeley Art Museum and Pacific Film Archive, 2020), which she co-curated with BAMPFA Director and Chief Curator Lawrence Rinder and undergraduate and graduate students in the seminar The Folk and/in the Modern: Critical Concepts + Curatorial Practicum in Twentieth-Century South Asian Art.
+Gupta’s curatorial projects at the University of California, Berkeley include When All That Is Solid Melts into Air (Berkeley Art Museum and Pacific Film Archive, 2020), which she co-curated with BAMPFA Director and Chief Curator Lawrence Rinder and undergraduate and graduate students.
+Other curatorial projects include the born-digital Artists’ Residency Crisis Creativity: Mithu Sen and Brendan Fernandes (October 25–October 27, 2020), which was organized under the aegis of the UC Berkeley South Asia Art Initiative during the COVID-19 shelter-in-place mandate.

 Select publications